Best Spring Break Ideas for Families in the Southeast

 The city’s excellent Telfair Museums include the ArtZeum, an interactive space that allows kids to get hands-on with artwork.
 If there’s a Girl Scout in the family, a stop at the Juliette Gordon Low Birthplace is essential.
 Fancy a day at the beach?
 Make the short drive to Tybee Island, where kids can climb the lighthouse, try their hand at crabbing and explore 19th-century Fort Pulaski.

 Savannah is chockablock with B&Bs and historic inns, and as a rule, they’re not especially geared toward kids.
 Instead, try The Drayton, perfectly situated near the riverfront and an easy walk from much of the best local sightseeing, shopping and dining.
 Housed in a 19th-century bank building, it boasts sassy retro-chic style and a rooftop lounge with beautiful views over the river and the city.
 It’s best for school-age kids and up; families with very young ones might prefer the Hyatt Regency Savannah, which has a fantastic location nearby plus an array of children’s amenities.
+A Savannah stay also pairs well with a few days at the posh Montage Palmetto Bluff resort, about 20 minutes’ drive away.

-Best Spring Break Destinations in the Southeast
+Best Family Spring Break Ideas in the Southeast

 Seagrove Beach on Florida’s 30-A corridor